 For over 45 years Kevin's parents had faithfully taken their sweet fruits and vegetables to Benton Harbor's wholesale market and the South Bend, Ind.
 Farmer's Market where countless families have become more like familiar friends than customers as produce and pleasantries comingled through the years.
-Kevin and Cathy also were stockholders selling at the S.B.Market while raising their expanding family, growing field and greenhouse crops as they renovated the old family farmhouse in the center of the farm through the early years of their marriage.
+Kevin and Cathy also as stockholders sell at the S.B.Market while raising their expanding family, growing field and greenhouse crops as they renovated the old family farmhouse in the center of the farm through the early years of their marriage.
 Back then, the family's old fashioned Cider Press saw many hours of Kevin&Cathy blending fresh bushels of apples in the Fall to produce fresh, natural Cider and Springtime kept the two active hauling buckets of Maple sap to be boiled into sweet syrup.
-Since then, Mich.Cider has had to be pasteurized, putting the mill to the side; and the 40 tree Maple lane 10miles away was sold and developed.Yet, they carried on growing plants and produce year after year.
+Since then, Mich.Cider has had to be pasteurized, putting the mill to the side but in 2016 our youngest son now almost 20 may revitalize this.

 Thank you for looking at our simple site